rjmccall/swift-evolution/visions/accessors.md

 _ = consume temporary   // destroy the copy
 ```

 This synthesized implementation requires a coroutine because the temporary must be destroyed and deallocated as a finalization step.
-It therefore can only be used to synthesize `read` and not `borrow`.
+It therefore can only be used to synthesize `yield` and not `borrow`.

 This synthesis usually doesn't work for non-`Copyable` value types because storage declarations of non-`Copyable` type typically cannot provide a `get` in the first place.

-`read` can also be synhesized using `borrow`: the coroutine calls `borrow`, yields the result, and does nothing in the finalization stage.
+`yield` can also be synhesized using `borrow`: the coroutine calls `borrow`, yields the result, and does nothing in the finalization stage.

 A `borrow` accessor can only be synthesized using a stored variable or an accessor with an equivalent lifetime guarantee to `borrow`, like `unsafe*Address`.
 Moreover, it can only be synthesized using a stored variable if exclusivity for the variable can be statically guaranteed, such as if the variable is immutable or is a stored property of a value type.
 Other stored variables require dynamic exclusivity checks for safety, which adds dynamic finalization to the access.

-#### `modify` and `mutate`
+#### `yield inout` and `mutate`

-A `modify` accessor can be synthesized using `get` and `set`:
+A `yield inout` accessor can be synthesized using `get` and `set`:

 ```swift
 var temporary = get()  // copy the current value of the storage